okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 ---
 # **Inspection Statistics.**

 Inspection Statistics is a backend application built for the staff of an inspection company I worked for in Uganda.
-The application is built using an API, and Blazor for the front end, and it is built using architecture in ASP.NET.Core that enables the testing and maintaining of the application.
-The project is based on this tutorial from  [Pluralsight. ](https://app.pluralsight.com/library/courses/architecting-asp-dot-net-core-applications-best-practices/table-of-contents)
+The application is built using an API, and Blazor for the front end, and it is built using clean architecture principles in ASP.NET.Core that enables the testing, maintaining, and scalability of the application.
+This based on separation of concerns and loose coupling and will be built using 10 layers or project; The domain entities and interfaces, application, infrastructure The project is based on this tutorial from  [Pluralsight. ](https://app.pluralsight.com/library/courses/architecting-asp-dot-net-core-applications-best-practices/table-of-contents)

 ##### **STACK**